Fugitive on run for 13 years is caught after he uses another man's IC to see a doctor

 NAIDU BUMPS INTO THE MAN WHOSE IC HE WAS USING

-Naidu's 13-year run from the law came to an end in February this year after he visited Sengkang General Hospital (SKGH) on the same day as Chandran.
+Naidu's 13-year run from the law finally came to an end in February this year when he visited Sengkang General Hospital (SKGH) on the same day as Chandran.

 Chandran, who had been released from prison by that time, had received an SMS from SKGH about an orthopaedic surgery appointment on Feb 25.